-UW Health announced it will reintroduce mask requirements for staff, patients and visitors at its hospitals and clinics starting later this month, according to WKOW.
+UW Health announced it will reintroduce mask requirements for staff, patients and visitors in high-risk locations starting later this month, according to WKOW.
+Masks are not required in other patient care locations and clinics but are recommended by UW Health.

 This change will start in mid-November and end in mid-March to align with seasonal illnesses, the press release said.